Annual Salary

 You'll need to:

-You'll find more advice about how to become a nurse from the Royal College of Nursing and Health Careers.
+You can find advice about how to become a nurse from the Royal College of Nursing and Health Careers.

 You can find out more about career progression from the Royal College of Nursing.